assassin56/friday_project5/readme.md

 _Link to gh-pages branch_
 _https://assassin56.github.io/friday_project5/_

 _This is a calculator that determines, based on one's age, their actual age on other planets.
-Among this interesting fact, it will also tell you your life expectency on those planets, and whether or not you surpassed that value._
+Among this interesting fact, it will also tell you your life expectancy on those planets, and whether or not you surpassed that value._

 ## SPEC Sheet